 A Rosea, By Any Other Name

-It's extremely popular to look for alternative options for anxiety, but note that very few of them actually work, and even if they do, you should always be looking for ways to reduce anxiety without any supplement or medicine.
-Make sure you take my free 7 minute anxiety test to learn more.
+It's extremely popular to look for alternative options for anxiety, but note that very few of them work, and even if they do, you should always be looking for ways to reduce anxiety without any supplement or medicine.
+Make sure you take my free 7-minute anxiety test to learn more.

 Rhodiola rosea grows in the cold and goes by many other names, including arctic root, golden root, rose root, Aaron's rod, and king's crown.
 All of these refer to a small plant with yellow flowering stalks.

-In Russia, Scandinavia and the mountainous regions of China, the plant has been traditionally collected and consumed to cope with the stresses of life in extremely cold climates.
+In Russia, Scandinavia and the mountainous regions of China, the plant has been traditionally collected and consumed to cope with the stresses of life in frigid climates.
 Specifically, it is meant to treat fatigue, increase sexual potency, and promote happiness.

-In the U.S., where studies have been made supporting its use as an antidepressant, the U.S. Food and Drug Administration (FDA) has removed some products containing rhodiola rosea from the market due to growing claims in alternative medicine circles of its potential as a treatment for the flu, migraines, bacterial infections, colds and even cancer.
-All of which have been proven false or not proven at all, and yet continued to be claimed anyway - something that is against the law.
+In the U.S., where studies have been made supporting its use as an antidepressant, the U.S. Food and Drug Administration (FDA) has removed some products containing rhodiola rosea from the market.
+This is due to growing claims in alternative medicine circles of its potential as a treatment for the flu, migraines, bacterial infections, colds and even cancer - all of which have been proven false or not proven at all.

 The plant is believed to have combined stimulating and relaxing qualities make it a good one for people suffering from depression, but a more complicated choice from people who experience anxiety on a regular basis.
 The following section will review the possible positive effects of rhodiola for anxiety sufferers.